 Throughout the four years that followed the Pearl Harbor Attacks, both Short and Kimmel underwent scrutiny for the choices they made while in command.
 For years each tried to clear their names.
 It was not until 2000 that Congress issued a resolution saying that the Japanese attack on Pearl Harbor was not a result of their “dereliction of duty” and found that both had acted in a competently and professional manner.

 There was also an assumption in Washington that Japan had no seaborne aircraft capable of catching the Army’s B-24 bombers.
-They further believed that Japan had overextended their military in other regions and could not concentrate their military forces for a large scale strategic offensive in the Pacific.
+They further believed that Japan had overextended its military in other regions and could not concentrate its military forces on a large scale strategic offensive in the Pacific.
 On the eve of the attack, the Honolulu press reflected the belief of Washington that Japan was too weak to pose a really serious threat to the United States.

 On December 7, 1941, Washington intercepted a written message from Japan threatening war.
 The United States did not appreciate the full implications of the 7:30 am Hawaii deadline.
-A last minute warning was sent to the Pacific commanders, however General Short did not receive the message until hours after the attack.
-Poor communications between Washington and Hawaii helped the Japanese achieve the surprise attack on Pearl Harbor.
+A last-minute warning was sent to the Pacific commanders, however, General Short did not receive the message until hours after the attack.
+Poor communications between Washington and Hawaii helped the Japanese achieve a surprise attack on Pearl Harbor.

 The Japanese began their air attack.
 The first wave arrived over Pearl Harbor at approximately 7:45 a.m. to find seven U.S. battleships moored along “Battleship Row”, on the east side of Ford Island.
 Another battleship was in dry dock in the nearby Navy Yard.
 Other moorings which the Japanese believed might include battleships, or the equally important aircraft carriers, were at the Navy Yard’s 1010 Dock and along Ford Island’s western side.